risk-first/website/estimating/Fill-The-Bucket.md

 </script>

+In the aboce simulation, we are trying to fit a Normal Distribution, estimated from a number of samples.

-You should be able to see this with the above simulation:  when you move from two to three samples, the variance (the shape of the bell-curve) will probably change _a lot_.
+You should be able to see that when you move from two to three samples, the variance will probably change _a lot_.
 However moving from twenty to thirty samples means it hardly changes at all.

 This kind of measurement and estimating is the bread-and-butter of all kinds of [Operational Control](Operational-Risk.md) systems.